Ariana Bayler

-Biography

-2013–2015
+Rugby career

 Bayler attended Hamilton Girls' High School and made her Farah Palmer Cup debut for Waikato as a 16-year-old in 2013.
 She has suffered three ACL injuries in her career since 2015.

-2020

-In 2020 she played for the New Zealand Barbarians against the Black Ferns and then later for the Probables against the Possibles.
+In 2020, she played for the New Zealand Barbarians against the Black Ferns and then later for the Probables against the Possibles.

-2021

 Bayler was named in the Black Ferns squad for their end of year tour of England and France; she featured in all four test matches.
 She made her international debut in the Black Ferns 100th test match, she came off the bench against England in Exeter on 31 October 2021.

 The Chiefs named her in their squad for the inaugural season of Super Rugby Aupiki.
 Bayler was also in the initial team that beat the Blues at Eden Park in the historic first women's Super Rugby match in New Zealand.

-2022

 Bayler was named in the Black Ferns squad for the 2022 Pacific Four Series.
 She was recalled into the squad for the August test series against the Wallaroos for the Laurie O'Reilly Cup.
 She was selected for the Black Ferns 2021 Rugby World Cup 32-player squad.